-I approach my work with a naturalistic styling and a strong sense of minimalism and order.
+Paintings in oil depicting a collection of objects with layers of detail in bold, straightforward compositions telling a concise story about time.
+I approach my work with naturalistic styling and a strong sense of minimalism and order.

-I paint a wide variety of vintage and antique objects including appliances, books, clocks, typewriters, among other common instruments.
-As subjects, they have built-in narrative, they tell stories.
-And transforming them to painting creates an intimate, slower viewing experience.
-My hope is that in the paintings a viewer can find big picture ideas and even personal histories and stories.
+I paint a wide variety of vintage and antique objects, including typewriters, cameras, books, clocks, bubble gum machines and telephones, among other common technology and appliances.
+As subjects, they have a built-in narrative, and they have history.
+And transforming them into paintings creates an intimate, slower viewing experience.